-The global photo contest will open mid 2019 and there will be a range of categories including one for Australia-based photographers, with fabulous local and global prizes you can win.
+The global photo contest will open around the middle of the year and there will be a range of categories including one for Australia-based photographers, with fabulous local and global prizes you can win.

 You can start early and head outdoors to explore and capture the beauty of Australian nature.